 Human Development and Family Science

-The Family Science option allows students to take a concentration of courses in human development, family science or family economics in preparation for careers in direct and support services for families.
-Each option offers the flexibility of a generalist program, but students may choose to focus on an area of specialization as well.
+- Family Science Option: This option allows students to take a concentration of courses in family science or family economics in preparation for careers in direct and support services for families as well as graduate studies.
+A minor outside the department is required.

 Graduate School Tracks

 Students who intend to pursue graduate degrees need special coursework to prepare them for entry to advanced degree programs.
 Pursuing a higher degree will broaden students' career opportunities and typically results in the attainment of higher paying jobs than those who have a bachelor's degree.
 Students who intend to go to graduate school need a greater emphasis on research and writing than other students.